 In this paper, the loss at the transmission antenna of the wireless power transfer system via magnetic resonance is studied.
 Firstly, by expressing the antenna loss with an equation, we proved that the antenna loss do not only affect the power transfer efficiency, but also greatly affects the maximum extractable power from the power source.
 The relation between the voltage of the power source with airgap, antenna loss, and available power were analyzed based on concrete values that is close to the actual conditions.
-Next, we showed that it is important not only to reduce the antenna loss through an equation.
+Next, we showed that it is important not only to reduce the ohmic loss, but also the inter-wire capacitance in order to reduce the antenna loss through an equation.
 Finally, by comparing the characteristics of two antennas with different shapes, we managed to experimentally verify that the inter-wire capacitance affects the loss.